hyosung11/Launch-School/Courses/journal.md

    * [ ] 6.
 Read *The Coding Career Handbook*
      * [ ]  Chapter 24: Betting on Technologies
      * [ ]  Chapter 25: Profit Centers vs Cost Centers
+   * [ ] 7.
+Learn in Public

 3. Are there any blockers or impediments preventing you from doing your work?
    * I can put in a good chunk of time today.

 06:40 I liked reading the code discussion of the OO TTT game.
 Interesting stuff to think about.
 What will I do to learn in public?
 What about a daily TIL (Today I Learned) in the Launch School Slack channel to start?

+07:30 I'm working on the TTT Bonus Features by walking through the curriculum.
+I'm ready to take a break, make some coffee, hug Sohee and think about Learning in Public.